 This project responds to the increased visibility of both fascist rhetoric and Black/Indigenous/Immigrant resistance in the global North.
 Following Aimé Césaire, this is evidence that colonisation is an ongoing force in the present.
-Following Sylvia Wynter, this coloniality is dependent on a hierarchical relationship between mind, body and cosmos, creating ‘Man’ – in control of not only Others and world but also himself.
+Following Sylvia Wynter, this coloniality is dependent on a hierarchical relationship between mind, body and cosmos, creating ‘Man’ – in control of not only Others and world but also his own flesh.
 The White body in turn became machinic and inert; the ‘absence’ of the White body from Psychology and Whiteness Studies betrays the coloniality of these disciplines.
-I believe that Frantz Fanon’s above-quoted ‘final prayer’ for decolonial revolution perhaps offers one way in which to begin to uproot this coloniality.
+In turn, Frantz Fanon’s above-quoted ‘final prayer’ for decolonial revolution perhaps offers one way to begin to uproot this coloniality.

 In 2018, Dr Stephanie Davis, Dr Tehseen Noorani and I began thinking about how coloniality affects our bodies and how decoloniality could be a mode of healing.
 We reflexively entered our own disease as intergenerational dis-ease.
 We wrote about this in the September 2018 issue of Consented magazine.
-In 2019 I then spent four months at Whāriki – a kaupapa Māori research centre in Aotearoa New Zealand, where I met with local activists and scholars to further develop this work.
+In 2019 I then spent four months at Whāriki – a kaupapa Māori research centre in Aotearoa New Zealand – where I met with local activists and scholars to further develop this work.
 I have since published a performative piece that engages my sick bones-cum-ancestors to ask, What could the White body do for decolonising Psychology?

 Below is a brief summary of where my thinking/feeling/imagining is currently at: